Wedderburn–Artin theorem: Theorem

+There is also a version of the Wedderburn–Artin theorem for algebras over a field k.
 If R is a finite-dimensional semisimple k-algebra, then each D_{i} in the above statement is a finite-dimensional division algebra over k.
 The center of each D_{i} need not be k; it could be a finite extension of k.

 Note that if R is a finite-dimensional simple algebra over a division ring E, D need not be contained in E. For example, matrix rings over the complex numbers are finite-dimensional simple algebras over the real numbers.

-Corollary 1
+Proof

+There are various proofs of the Wedderburn–Artin theorem.
+A common modern one takes the following approach.